 Engage with local communities to monitor drinking water sources and study links between water quality, land use, and public health

 The purpose of this project is to work with local communities on long-term water quality monitoring, and to assess human relationships between land use, water quality, and human health.
 An important aspect of good health is the availability of clean water and the presence of forests in riparian zones has been shown to improve water quality.
 Land use and land cover largely determine the type and amount of contaminants entering surface and groundwater sources, and, consequently, the health of human communities that rely on this water for drinking, cooking, and bathing.
 Interns will collect and analyze water quality data.
 A second part of the project involves interviewing patients at the health center in Jama, and developing educational material about health and water.

 Create and implement outdoor education programs for local residents, landowners, and rural school groups

-Ceiba, in collaboration with the Latino Earth Partnership (LEP), focuses on the training of teachers in environmental and science education.
-The intern will lead activities in the local schools in Tabuga and Jama.
-Activities include leading school visits to the Lalo Loor Dry Forest Reserve, creating school gardens, leading environmentally themed activities in classrooms and/or libraries, giving public presentations on environmental themes in local communities, and creation of exhibits or other educational materials for use in the community library, local school, and nature center.
+Ceiba, in collaboration with partners A Mano Manaba, Hombre de Paz (“Man of Peace” in English) and the Latino Earth Partnership (LEP), focuses on education with a special focus on conservation and the environment.
+The intern will work in different communities leading environmental education activities, tutoring, and helping with the overall programming that A Mano Manaba and Hombre de Paz provide for the communities.
+The intern will also lead activities in the local schools in Tabuga and Jama.
+Activities include leading school visits to the Lalo Loor Dry Forest Reserve, leading environmentally themed activities in classrooms and/or libraries, giving public presentations on environmental themes in local communities, and creation of exhibits or other educational materials for use in the community library, local school, and nature center.
 Through working with local youth, interns become a part of the community and cultivate respect and love of the reserve and the ecosystems of coastal Ecuador.